 The catherdral’s bell tower, also known as the Torre della Ghirlandina, stands 86.12 meters tall and over the years has become an important landmark in Modena.
 The tower can be seen from any part of the town as well as from outside the city.
 The two marble railings at the top of the tower, or ghirlande, are the source of its name.

-Originally built in 1179 the tower has five floors and was originally nameed Torre di San Geminiano.
+Originally built in 1179 the tower has five floors and was originally named Torre di San Geminiano.
 Various outstanding architectural details, such as the octagonal cusp, were added later.

 Slip inside the tower to the beautiful Sala Della Secchia room to gaze at its 15th century frescoes, including a copy of the Secchia Rapita, created to memorialize the tower’s previous incarnation as the town’s treasury.
 On the fifth floor is the Sala dei Torresani hall, easily one of the most beautiful rooms in the tower and not to be missed.

-If you are visiting the Torre Civica please keep in mind that the tower has be under serious restoration since December 2007.
-The restoration is scheduled to be completed sometime in 2010.
-During the restoration work, the scaffolding has been hidden by a beautiful screen produced by Italian artist Mimmo Paladino.
+The tower was under serious restoration from December 2007 to September 2011.
+During the restoration work, the scaffolding was hidden by a beautiful screen produced by Italian artist Mimmo Paladino.

 The Piazza Grande is the location where the magnificent Cathedral of Modena and the Torre Civica are located.
 This grand piazza is the main square of the town and is known to be one of the best piazzas in Italy.
 The piazza itself has been a World Heritage Site since 1997 since it is the location of two extremely important architectural structures.